Learning

 - November - All Souls Day, Thanksgiving, Soup Dinner

-- December - Lafayette Urban Ministry Jubilee Christmas, Procession of Giving, Art fair
+- December - Art Fair, Procession of Giving, Lafayette Urban Ministry Jubilee Christmas, Winter Solstice